xiedidan/ft232h-core/README.md

   2. proof of FT232H in sync mode.

 # Reason
-I found some open source FT232H sync mode IPs (from opencore, blogs, etc..), but they all seem to lose 1 byte data every 512 bytes on my BeMicro CV + UM232H system.
+I found some open source FT232H sync mode IPs (from opencore, blogs, etc.. you could find these in ip-core dir in this project), but they all seem to lose 1 byte data every 512 bytes on my BeMicro CV + UM232H system.
 After some researching I found that the real timing for FT232H is different from the timing in its datasheet.
 So here's this little project to figure out the real timing for FT232H.